 The endocrine system is a complex collection of hormone-producing glands that control basic body functions such as metabolism, growth and sexual development.
 The pediatric endocrinology team at Stanford Children’s Health is nationally ranked in Diabetes & Endocrinology by U.S. News & World Report and treats children with endocrine disorders at six locations throughout the Bay Area.

-We diagnose and manage children with endocrine and metabolic disorders.
-These include:
+We diagnose and manage children with many different endocrine and metabolic disorders, including: